-The 1993 Constitution of the Russian Federation, as amended in 2014, contains a gender equality provision, recognizing that men and women enjoy equal rights and freedoms and are entitled to exercise them equally (art.
+The 1993 Constitution, as amended in 2014, contains a gender equality provision, recognizing that men and women enjoy equal rights and freedoms and are entitled to exercise them equally (Art.
 19.3).
-The principle of equality in education is reiterated in the 2012 Law on Education, art.
-5. No additional legal acts regulating education access and provision for gender minorities have been found neither at the federal nor at the regional levels.
+The principle of equality in education is reiterated in the 2012 Law on Education (Art.
+5).
+No additional legal acts regulating education access and provision for gender minorities have been found either at the federal or at the regional level.

 Ethnic and linguistic groups